top of page

 Even if you don't have the funding, you should still find out who in your area offers the services your child needs.
 If you are in a region that is underserved, you may have to consider virtual/telehealth services.
 Do your due diligence (not all providers are alike!) and consider getting onto any waitlists now so that you're not wasting precious time later.

-You can use the OAP Provider List to look for service providers that have demonstrated and verified experience working with people on the autism spectrum.
-This directory contains clinical supervisors (BCBAs and Clinical Psychologists for ABA), OTs, and SLPs.
+You can use the OAP Provider List to look for service providers that have demonstrated and verified experience working with autistic people.
+This directory contains clinical supervisors (BAs and Clinical Psychologists for ABA), OTs, and SLPs.
 However, keep in mind that registration is still voluntary.
 So, there may be many providers who are not listed yet.
 There is also CommunityConnect which is a centralized community portal where you can search for autism services, and Autism Ontario resources and events.
 Here, you can find PTs, mental health professionals, respite providers, social workers, etc.

 Here are some resources that may be helpful in your search: